james-camilleri/svelte-in-motion/docs/talk-outline.md

 # Svelte in Motion

 Procedurally-generated video using everyone's favourite framework and ungodly hackery.

 ## Outline

 - hello
 - short intro
   - james
+  - front-end dev, have been doing it for a while
   - originally from Malta, been in London a few years
   - overlay Malta on London map
   - first exposed to front-end dev through neopets (picture of Kau) and I apparently enjoyed the ride